About the Trainer

 Kate LaSala, CTC, CBCC-KA, PCBC-A, CSAT, FFCP-E

-And since dog training is an unregulated industry, I am also deeply committed to continuing education and transparency.
+Professional licensure is not required to call yourself a dog trainer in the US, so I am also deeply committed to continuing education and transparency.
 I’ve advocated for legislation to regulate educational and training standards, to implement consumer protection laws and partnered with local chapters of the HSUS to speak at town council meetings to shutter puppy mill stores in the NYC area.

 So whether you need help with a growly, bitey, fraidy dog, or are preparing for life with a new baby or your new dog just needs some manners, I can help and we can work together to improve your and your dog’s quality of life.